If you're an official retiree, you are eligible for health benefits and your dependents may be, too.

 - Spouse, same or opposite sex, if not legally separated

 - Registered domestic partner with the State of California.
-Opposite sex domestic partners must meet the requirements of California Family Code section 297 and one partner is at least age 62.
+Opposite sex domestic partners must meet the requirements of California Family Code section 297.
 You do not have to live in California to register with the state.

 - Surviving spouse until remarried or surviving registered domestic partner until entered into

 - Legally adopted children

 - Children for whom you are the legal guardian

 - Children of your registered domestic partner who depend on you for support and live with you in a regular parent/child relationship